-A famous astronomer named Carl Sagan chronologically arranged the 13.8 billion years of the Universe’s age into a single year.
-In this visualization, the Big Bang took place on January 1st at 12 a.m., while the present moment is 12 p.m. on December 31st.
+The Cosmic Calendar is a scale in which the 13.7 billion year lifespan of our universe is mapped onto a single year.
+This chronological arrangement was done by famous astronomer Carl Sagan.
+In this mapping, the Big Bang took place on January 1st at 12 a.m., while the present moment is 12 p.m. on December 31st.

 The Sun is older than the Earth, but it’s difficult to comprehend the massive age difference.
 Saying that the Earth’s age is 4.5 billion years, while the Sun’s age is 4.6 billion years, doesn’t actually seem to express how large that gap really is!
 It’s difficult for humans to wrap their heads around such time intervals thanks to our puny lifespan of barely 100 years.